The Advisory Board of

 Associate Editor & Webmaster

 Megan Anderson is a graduate student at Claremont School of Theology, pursuing an M.A. in Interdisciplinary Studies with a concentration in Religion, Society, and Social Change.
 Specifically, she is interested in the intersection of religion, social factors, justice, and the environment and how these impact efforts to promote sustainable behavior and the creation of an ecological civilization.
-In addition to her work as associate editor and webmaster for TIO, Megan also works in program development for Toward Ecological Civilization (EcoCiv).
+In addition to her work as associate editor and webmaster for TIO, Megan also works as communications manger for The Institute for Ecological Civilization (EcoCiv).